Solo exhibition by Casper Aguila

 Casper Aguila (b.
 1985, Denmark) studied fine arts at Accademia Italiana, Florence, and is a photographer working with film, installations, sculpture, drawing and paintings.
-He captures nature and humans in delicate fragile situations, while his perspective is at the same time both poetic and raw.
-His works have been showed in Copenhagen Photo Festival and Arles Photo Festival.
+He captures nature and humans in delicate fragile situations with his both poetic and raw perspective.
+His works have been shown in various galleries in Europe as well as at Copenhagen Photo Festival and Arles Photo Festival.
 Casper Aguila and Frederik Næblerød were nominated for the Art Critics Award 2018 (AICA Award) and awarded by The Danish Arts Foundation.
+His works are found in the collection of The Danish Arts Foundation.

 “Future landscapes and monuments” is an online-exhibition on view from January 20, 2021.